VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.5 Corridors

-The optional corridor edge attribute allows the vehicle to deviate from the edge trajectory for obstacle avoidance and defines the boundaries within which the vehicle is allowed to operate.
+The optional `corridor` edge attribute allows the vehicle to deviate from the edge trajectory for obstacle avoidance and defines the boundaries within which the vehicle is allowed to operate.
-In this context, the trajectory is the pre-planned path that the vehicle would follow if no corridor attribute were defined.
-The behavior of a vehicle using the corridor attribute is still the behavior of a line-guided vehicle with the exception that it's allowed to temporarily deviate from a trajectory to avoid obstacles.
+To use the `corridor` attribute, a predefined trajectory is required that the vehicle would follow if no `corridor` attribute was defined.
+This can be either the trajectory defined on the vehicle known to the master control or the trajectory sent in an order.
+The behavior of a vehicle using the `corridor` attribute is still the behavior of a line-guided vehicle, except that it's allowed to temporarily deviate from a trajectory to avoid obstacles.

 *Remark:
 An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a vehicle follows when driving from the start node to the end node.